Olga-creator/Olga-creator/README.md

 - 🌱 I’m currently a Student - Software Engineering Bootcamp at HyperionDev.
 - 👯 Part of Developer Community.
 - 💬 Ask me anything.
 I do enjoy talking to people.
-- 📫 How to reach me: LinkedIn: [Olga Paksevatkina](https://www.linkedin.com/in/olga-paksevatkina-51b61064/)
+- 📫 How to reach me: [Olga Paksevatkina](https://www.linkedin.com/in/olga-paksevatkina-51b61064/)
 - 😄 Things I love: new technology & innovations, communicate with machines as well as with people, explore new places, create new recipes and tweak old ones, sports)
 - ⚡ Fun fact: There are more than 700 coding languages out there!